Rajkumar-justcoder/djs-Bot-template/README.md

     PRIVATEGUILD= guild id here
     MONGODBURL= mongo db url
     ```

 > **NOTE**
 >
+> -  If no any private or mongodburl then leave it empty  in .env file
 > - Mongo db URL is optional.
-If you don't need it, then remove code from `src/events/client/ready.js` file and remove the import as well.
-Then uninstall mongoose package and also remove pongoose package.
+If you don't need it, then remove code as well as the `import` from `src/events/client/ready.js` file.
+Then uninstall the mongoose package.

 >
 > - If you want the code to be kept for a future mongo db connection then let it be there for later use and instead, remove the imports in that file and uninstall packages.